Skip to main content

 Didi Garejvari

-Didi Garejvari is a historical village in the Gori municipality, located on the Shida Kartli plain on the banks of the Adzura River, known for its late medieval church.
+Didi Garejvari is a village in Gori Municipality, situated on the Shida Kartli plain along the Adzura River, featuring a late medieval church.

 Transfers